lynn0702/Torchlite/torchlite.md

 Strange and uncanny, cambions are born into the mortal world, but with an otherworldly lineage.
 They are always marked; however, while many cambion are horned and possess pointed ears and eyes of inky black, these features are not universal to all.
 Tails, wings, fangs, hooves, barely discernible haloes, flickering shadows, or faint scents of brimstone or petrichor are other signs of such ancestry.
 Their skin tones can be any color you can imagine, depending on their ancestry.

 Cambions are rare, and often seen by small-minded folk as exotic at best or dangerously weird at worst.
 Most come from communities of non-cambion peoples, but more than a few grow up in places where cambions have gathered in settlements of their own.
-The most frequently encountered cambions (labeled as fiendtouched or nephilim) have ancestry tied to demons, devils, or the like.
-Others descend from creatures of the fey realm (sometimes called feyblooded), from elemental beings (known as flamesouls, stormsouls, icesouls, acidsouls, and venomsouls), or even from divine beings like angels or demigods (called lightborn).
+The most frequently encountered cambions (labeled as *fiendtouched* or *nephilim*) have ancestry tied to demons, devils, or the like.
+Others descend from creatures of the fey realm (sometimes called *feyblooded*), from elemental beings (known as *flamesouls*, *stormsouls*, *icesouls*, *acidsouls*, and *venomsouls*), or even from divine beings like angels or demigods (called *lightborn*).

 Certain cambions resemble humanoid animals.
 There are also many descendants of the fey who have such features, such as the feline catfolk or the ravenlike kenku, as well as cambions of other lineages.
-Some sages group together all such peoples under the name beastkin.
+Some sages group together all such peoples under the name *beastkin*.

 ##### Cambion Quick Attributes